Leana Wen Removed As Planned Parenthood President

 “I believe that the best way to protect abortion care is to be clear that it is not a political issue but a health care one, and that we can expand support for reproductive rights by finding common ground with the large majority of Americans who understand reproductive health care as the fundamental health care that it is,” she wrote.

-She continued by saying that the Board was planning to “double down on abortion rights advocacy,” due to attacks on legal abortion care.
+She continued by saying that the board was planning to “double down on abortion rights advocacy” due to attacks on legal abortion care.

-She also stated that she was a former patient of the organization and that she would continue to support Planned Parenthood and added that the organization takes care of one in three American women.
+She also stated that she was a former patient of the organization and that she would continue to support Planned Parenthood, adding that the organization takes care of one-in-three American women.

 JUST IN: Planned Parenthood president out after less than a year https://t.co/ZzYLLbxRGX pic.twitter.com/A2LQl3ssMI